How to Select Spotlights for a Landscape Lighting Project

 - Pools, Ponds, & Waterfalls

-Again, light from above is most natural, but if that’s not possible, then position spotlights from angles that highlight the feature without shining light in the eyes of viewers.
-Using underwater lights in ponds and waterfalls are also an option.
-Recommended product.
+Again, light from above is most natural, but if that’s not possible, then position underwater lights from angles that highlight the feature without shining light in the eyes of viewers.
+Recommended product

 VOLT® Spotlights: Models for Every Job